khuongav/Graphical-Adversarial-Modeling-of-EEG/README.md

 The code is structured as follows:
 - `data.py` contains functions to transform and feed the data to the model.
 - `models.py` defines deep neural network architectures.
-- `utils.py` has utilities plottings.
+- `utils.py` has utilities for evaluation and plottings.
 - `train.py` is the main entry to run the training process.
-- `eval.py` runs the evaluation.
+- `eval.ipynb` runs the evaluation.

 ## Citation